sasagawa888/eisl/documents/COMPILER.md

 These functions are ignored by the interpreter.

 # Type inference

 EISL compiler has a type inferencer.
-Introduced experimentally from ver0.85.
+This was introduced experimentally in ver0.85.

 # Examples

 ### ex1

 In this example, the function foo gives a number to length, which causes an error at runtime.
 This is checked by type inference and a warning message is issued.
 The code is generated because it can be compiled.